rochimfn/neo4j-paradise-papers/README.md

 neo4j server will be available in port `7687` (server) and `7474` (client)

+> May take longer time on first start due to downloading plugins

 5. Done

 Use the following command to stop the container